 Here in Los Angeles, weeks ago, cleaning supplies were nowhere to be seen.
 Still, it wasn’t until I grocery shopped a couple of days ago that the sight of ravaged shelves was genuinely arresting.
 And then yesterday — things reached a tipping point.
 Long lines of heaped grocery carts, jammed parking lots… a friend canceled a much-planned birthday party, Iranian-American family shelved Persian New Year’s festivities…

-Loved ones, keeping fit — and having fun!! — are what keeps me afloat.
+Connecting with loved ones in any way I can, keeping fit — and having fun!! — are what keeps me afloat.
 Fortunately, everyone I know has their toilet paper and we’re all okay.
 That includes my family in worst-afflicted Iran, Italy, and Spain, along with Australia, Argentina, England, and Canada.

 It also helps when my husband reminds me that people elsewhere have endured far worse for much longer.
 Another thing that lifts my spirits is when I visit blogs like RoiJoyeux’s.
 His is filled with kisses, interesting biographies of non-straight people, the treats he bakes for his loved ones, and dancing!…